MultiSig

 To sign a message or transaction for a multig address, you will need to collect signatures from the

-individual keypairs, and then combine them into a signature using the MultiSigPublicKey
+individual keypairs, and then combine them into a signature using the MultiSigPublicKey class for

 the address.